 Homemade granola is generally healthier, cheaper, and better tasting than your standard store-bought stuff.
 It’s also easy.
 This version uses rolled barley and wheat in place of oats and is sweetened with maple syrup.
 Dried cranberries and toasted pecans bring further fall flavor.
 Eat it with yogurt in the morning or use it to top off ice cream for dessert.
 Get our Maple Barley Granola recipe.

-This post was written by Kelly Hatton and has been updated by Chowhound Editors with new links, images, and text.
+The original version of this story was by Kelly Hatton in 2014.
+It has been updated with new links, images, and text.